 Dara Lipton has over 10 years of progressive senior management experience overseeing and providing technical support to complex projects that support good governance, civil society strengthening, and civic engagement for a variety of donors.
 She currently directs a local governance strengthening program in Moldova, an anti-Trafficking in Persons program in Nepal and Myanmar, and a program facilitating better data usage in Tanzania.

 Previously, Dara spent three years at IREX’s field office in Monrovia, Liberia, where she served as program manager for the USAID-funded Civil Society and Media Leadership Program and oversaw the community radio outreach component of the USAID/OFDA-funded Ebola Community Action Platform Program.
-Since 2011, Dara has supported civil society, media, and leadership development programs across Central Asia, the Middle East, North Africa, and sub-Saharan Africa, engaging with diverse funders including USAID, the US Department of State, the Millennium Challenge Corporation, and the Bill & Melinda Gates Foundation.
+Since 2011, Dara has supported civil society, governance, media, and leadership development programs at IREX across Central Asia, the Middle East, North Africa, and sub-Saharan Africa, engaging with diverse funders including USAID, the US Department of State, the Millennium Challenge Corporation, and the Bill & Melinda Gates Foundation.